Iceberg REST Gateway (Floecat)¶

 | Table CRUD, commit, register | TableService, SnapshotService, connector services |

 Stage-create uses staged metadata; commit delegates to transactional commit orchestration.
-Register imports Iceberg metadata via TableMetadataImportService. |
+Register imports Iceberg metadata via TableMetadataImportService; overwrite-register reuses the existing table identity and snapshot lineage instead of forcing a fresh metadata snapshot during registration. |

 | Table rename/move | TableService.UpdateTable |